Pradyuman7/Algorithmics/README.md

   >Find the maximum continuous sub array sum in a given array.

 - FindMaxSubArrayProduct
-  >Find the maximum continuous sub array prodyct in a given array of fixed length and no length constraint.
+  >Find the maximum continuous sub array product in a given array of fixed length and no length constraint.

 ***
 # How to use